 Here at Wildwood we have two adult Arctic foxes; Miska and Aurora.
 Miska joined us in 2021 and Aurora in 2023.
 You can regularly see our foxes cuddled up sleeping outside in their enclosure.
 Be sure to visit in both winter and summer to compare their drastic coat transformation.

 Read on for more insights into arctic fox characteristics and behaviours.

-Arctic tundra, which are stark and open landscapes with few plants and mainly heathland.
-Can also be found in Arctic coastal areas free of ice.
+Arctic foxes live in Arctic tundra, which are stark and open landscapes with few plants and mainly heathland.
+They can also be found in Arctic coastal areas free of ice.

-Opportunistic predators and scavengers; they eat anything smaller than them that they can get hold of.
-Can be heavily dependent on rodent populations (such as lemmings which is their main prey item).
+Opportunistic predators and scavengers; arctic foxes eat anything smaller than them that they can get hold of.
+This can be heavily dependent on rodent populations (such as lemmings which is their main prey item).
 Birds, reindeer, grouse, seal, invertebrates and fish have also all been recorded as food items eaten by Arctic foxes.

 Arctic foxes were present in the UK at the time of the last Ice Age.
 As the climate warmed, and the ice receded, so did the range of the Arctic fox

 The beautiful coat of the Arctic fox is the warmest of any animal in the Arctic.
 They can withstand temperatures down to -70°C.